llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

     return 0 <= beam[0][0] < maxrow and 0 <= beam[0][1] < maxcol
 ```

 I initially represented the beams as a list, but found that I ended up with lots of duplicates, so I changed it to be a set instead.
-The `run` function takes a set of beams, updates each of them, stores the points we've hit in a set, and returns the update set of beams and set of points:
+The `run` function takes a set of beams, updates each of them, stores the points we've hit in a set, and returns the updated set of beams and set of points:

 ```python
 def run(